zendframework/zendframework/README.md

    - Most, if not all, interfaces were renamed to suffix with the word "Interface".
 This is to promote discovery of interfaces, as well as make naming simpler.
+   - Exceptions are affected by this as well.
+Exception marker interfaces were renamed to ExceptionInterface and pushed into the Exception subnamespace of each component
  - Composer support (Rob Allen, Marco Pivetta, Kyle Spraggs)
    - Zend Framework is now installable via Composer (http://packagist.org/), as are each of its individual components